 Today, many people are rethinking how they live and work.
 Downsizing, or rightsizing, is not limited to just retirees or those nearing retirement.

-“We’re seeing adults of all ages and situations reexamining their work and home life,” says John Knowles, market growth and development consultant with Wells Fargo Advisors.
+“We’re seeing adults of all ages and situations reexamining their work and home life,” says John Knowles, lead business growth strategy consultant with Wells Fargo Wealth & Investment Management.
 “It’s a trend that could be here to stay for the foreseeable future.
-How many people do you know who will continue working remotely?
+How many people do you know who continue working remotely?
 Will they continue to live where they live if they can improve their quality of life in a different location at a lower cost of living?”

 Rightsizing can be attractive to a wide variety of people, such as empty nesters, singles, newly divorced people, or those in a second marriage.
 Many times, the driving force is simply the desire to be closer to those important to them.
 The rewards can be emotional as well as financial, regardless of the reasons that triggered the decision.
 Rightsizing could mean moving to smaller, more practical quarters or relocating into more spacious digs, depending on a person’s needs.

 Are you thinking about rightsizing?
 Below, we explore work and life situations that can have people thinking about rightsizing now, as well as how the change could impact their financial future.

 Making dreams a reality

 You may be considering leaving a stable job to explore something new, launching a business and moving elsewhere, or just working at your current job — but from the place of your dreams.
 Though the trend has been spurred in part by the ability to work remotely from anywhere, the movement to take risks to follow your dreams has been known for years as YOLO (you only live once).

 But before changing a well-established situation, you might want to consider discussing it with a financial advisor to make sure you have a solid long-term plan.
 “A financial advisor can help you make sure your long-term goals for your family or retirement years remain on track,” Knowles says.